 The Power Mac 5500 was the second PCI-bus Power Mac with an integrated monitor; it replaced the slower 5400.
-It shipped in 225 and 250 MHz versions.
-It was available in black in the UK, where the education version was known as the Power Macintosh One.
-A black 250 MHz “Director’s Edition” was available in Australia.
+It shipped in 225, 250, and 275 MHz versions.
+Xemplar distributed a 225 MHz educational version in the UK as the Power Macintosh One.
+A black 275 MHz “Director’s Edition” was available in Australia.
+The 5500 was the direct predecessor to the Beige Power Mac G3 All-in-One.

 A reader notes: “Many PM 5500s sold in Australia in 1998 did not have any Level 2 cache fitted.
 This seriously hampered the performance.”
 Adding a 256 KB or 512 KB L2 cache makes these much better performers.